GfSE/SAF-Specification/developing-saf/viewpoints/System-State-Viewpoint.md

 ## Example
 ![FFDS System Modes and States](../../diagrams/FFDS-System-Modes-and-States.svg)
 ## Purpose
-The System State Viewpoint defines the conditions of the SOI or parts of it that constrain the execution of System Functions.
-System States are used as pre-condition or post-condition of Use Cases, as constraints within the definition of System Functions,  to specify states and allowed transitions in system wide concepts captured by Domain Model Items, and  are also used in Requirements.
-The valid transitions between System States and the conditions for transitioning are specified.
+The System State Viewpoint defines the conditions of the SOI or parts of thereof that constrain the execution of System Functions.
+System States are used as pre- or post-condition of System Use Cases, and as constraints within the definition of System Functions to specifying valid transitions.
+Valid transitions between System States and the conditions for transitioning are specified in system wide concepts captured in System Requirements.
 ## Applicability
 The System State  Viewpoint supports the "System Requirements Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§4.3] and contributes to the System Function Definition.
 ## Stakeholder